Deformable-Object-Tracking-HTWG/Report/02_methodology.md

 ### Mask Selection with Segment Anything and CLIP

 To determine the initial positions of the tracking points, we generate masks that detect and highlight the sports equipment.
-For implementation, Meta AI's SegmentAnything Model (SAM) [[Github SAM](https://github.com/facebookresearch/segment-anything)] is used to generate segments, and then Clip ([CLIP paper](https://arxiv.org/pdf/2103.00020)) is used to select the most suitable segment for mask creation.
+For implementation, Meta AI's SegmentAnything Model (SAM) [[Github SAM](https://github.com/facebookresearch/segment-anything)] is used to generate segments, and then Clip ([Paper CLIP](https://arxiv.org/pdf/2103.00020)) is used to select the most suitable segment for mask creation.

 **Context**